HB645 (2024) Detail

 III.
 If the New Hampshire DAO refuses to comply with an enforceable judgment, order, or award entered against it, the participants who voted against compliance shall be liable for any monetary payments ordered in the judgment, order, or award.

 IV.
-Paragraph I shall not affect the personal liability of a participant, administrator or legal representative in tort for their own wrongful act or omission, but such a person shall not be personally liable for the wrongful act or omission of any other member of the New Hampshire DAO.
+Paragraph I shall not affect the personal liability of a participant, administrator, or legal representative in tort for their own wrongful act or omission, but such a person shall not be personally liable for the wrongful act or omission of any other participant, administrator, or legal representative of the New Hampshire DAO.

 301-B:12 Notice of Registration.